 On the Other Side of Pay Day

-Yes, this can be good for corporations, but what about the people who work for them?
+Yes, this can be good for corporations, but what about the people the dedicated team that works for them?
 The majority of workers are rejoicing.
 First, if these changes save the company money and that means they can keep their job, then, of course, that’s a win.
 On top of that, the work-from-home world gives them flexibility, gets rid of the commute and lands them more family and leisure time.